 - a.
 Noise, fumes, dust, odors, or light generated as a result of the rural occupation shall not exceed the County's established standards when measured at the property line.
 Any noise generating activity that exceeds this standard shall be indoors. - b.
-The accessory rural occupation shall not significantly change the character of the lot, single-unit dwelling, or neighborhood. - c.
+The accessory rural occupation shall not significantly change the character of the lot, single family dwelling, or neighborhood. - c.
 All outdoor activity associated with the accessory rural occupation including any storage of vehicles, equipment, or employee parking shall: - i.
 Be at least 100 feet from the property lines. - ii.
 Be effectively buffered to the extent practicable from existing residences on adjacent lots. - iii.
-Setbacks and buffering may be required based on the proposed use and the location of the proposed use on the lot. - d.
-Properties used for rural occupations shall be located outside of Established Growth Management Areas with an adopted Intergovernmental Agreement by the County and a local municipality.
+Setbacks and buffering may be required based on the proposed use and the location of the proposed use on the lot.